ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 meet the requirements in {{scope}}.
 If they do not, the IP proxy MUST treat the request as malformed; see {{Section 8.1.1 of H2}} and {{Section 4.1.2 of H3}}.
-If the "target" variable is a DNS name, the IP proxy MUST perform DNS resolution (to query the corresponding IPv4 and/or IPv6 addresses via A and/or AAAA records) before replying to the HTTP request.
+If the "target" variable is a DNS name, the IP proxy MUST perform DNS resolution (to obtain the corresponding IPv4 and/or IPv6 addresses via A and/or AAAA records) before replying to the HTTP request.
 If errors occur during this process, the IP proxy MUST reject the request and SHOULD send details using an appropriate Proxy-Status header field {{!PROXY-STATUS=RFC9209}}.
 For example,